Royal Air Force daylight raids, 1940–1944

-The Royal Air Force strategic bombing campaign against Germany was waged by Bomber Command for five years.
-The vast majority of these sorties were flown at night.
+A strategic bombing campaign was waged by RAF Bomber Command against Nazi Germany and other Axis powers in Europe during the Second World War.
+Relatively few of these were daylight operations and the vast majority of these sorties were flown at night.
 After suffering heavy losses attempting daylight bombing raids over the Heligoland islands in the North Sea and over France during the first half of 1940, Bomber Command had largely withdrawn its aircraft from daylight attacks.
 Bomber Command, however, was still willing to risk aircraft to attack targets in daylight on occasion.
 These were usually targets that required highly precise delivery of bombs, such as warships or small factories.
 Industries located in occupied territories were another group of targets that required a high degree of accuracy when attacked to avoid casualties among the civilians of the occupied country.